-If you think teleseryes will make it to the foreign market think again.
+If you think teleseryes will make it to the first world foreign market think again.
 You have to be awfully delusional if you think that teleseryes will be world class.
 Here are eight reasons why teleseryes will NEVER make it to developed countries.
 Plus, every decent Pinoy who hate these teleseryes may pass this around to piss off teleserye viewers.

 1.)
 Terrible one-dimensional characters whether it'd be the heroes or the villains